nyu-mlab/iot-inspector-client/README.md

-**What's new in Version 2**: We released Version 1 in 2019.
+**🔥 What's new in Version 2**: We released Version 1 in 2019.
 Since then, we have had 7K+ users who have donated the network traffic from 65K+ devices.
 We recently launched Version 2 with the following changes:

 * Revamped UI/UX
 * Decoupled from cloud: You can run IoT Inspector without donating data to us (e.g., in sensitive enterprise environments)